 Anna Schmidt, Ph.D.
 Student

 Prior to moving to St. Louis in 2010, I lived in Spokane, Washington, where I received a MFA in Creative Writing (Poetry) from Eastern Washington University.
 While working on that degree, I served as Poetry Editor for Willow Springs Literary Magazine and taught creative writing workshops to adults in the community.
 I also have a BA in English Literature and African American Studies from Arizona State University.
-My research interests are ever-evolving but are currently focused on: the study of poetry from cultural studies perspectives, comparative multiethnic literature, and the diverse practices of religion in American culture.
-I'm in my third year as a PhD student and am finishing my coursework and preparing for oral exams.
+My research interests are in U.S. multiethnic and transnational literature, modern and contemporary American poetry, and practices of religion and spirituality in American culture.
+I'm in my fourth year as a PhD student and am preparing for my comprehensive exams.
 Feel free to contact me at email@example.com

 I earned a B.A. in American History and Spanish from Willamette University in 2004.
-Since joining the department in 2006, I've focused primarily on studying the intersection between race, critical animal studies and prison studies within American Studies.
-I am interested in the study of institutions and policies that contain and control populations based on race and species identities.
-My upcoming dissertation proposal explores the history of the Animal Rights movement in the United States and the role prison discourses play in creating human and animal American identities.
+Since joining the department in 2006, I've received my M.A. and am currently writing my dissertation, "A History of the Animal Rights Movement: 1865-2012."
 I hold a certificate in University Teaching Skills from the Reinert Center for Transformative Teaching and Learning and taught the first animal studies course, "Animals in American Culture," at SLU.
-I am currently an associate editor for the Journal for Critical Animal Studies (JCAS) and recently published the July 2012 JCAS Special Issue: Prison and Animals.
 I received the 2010 Britches Graduate Scholar of the Year award from the Institute for Critical Animal Studies.
 I believe academic study should have practical social implications and have nurtured this ideology in the supportive and challenging environment of SLU's Department of American Studies.